Supported Residential Services (Private Proprietors) Act 2010 (review)

 This page provides general information and should not be considered as legal advice.
 Seek legal advice if you are unsure about your legal rights.
 Be aware that the law can change.

-VCAT can review certain decisions made by the Secretary of the Department of Health or the Minister of Health under the Supported Residential Services (Private Proprietors) Act 2010.
+VCAT can review certain decisions made by the Secretary of the Department of Health and Human Services or the Minister of Health under the Supported Residential Services (Private Proprietors) Act 2010.

 Applications about notices to vacate or security deposits are heard by our Residential Tenancies List.